Detecting Crashes with Fat-Tail Statistics

 The Log-Periodic Power Law Singularity model takes a fundamentally different approach from statistical methods.
 Instead of measuring properties of returns, it detects a specific pattern in prices: the bubble signature.

-The theory, developed by Didier Sornette at ETH Zurich and described in his book Why Stock Markets Crash: during a bubble, prices follow super-exponential growth decorated with accelerating oscillations that converge toward a critical time $t_c$, the most likely crash date.
+The theory, developed by Didier Sornette at ETH Zurich and described in his book Why Stock Markets Crash, proposes that during a bubble, prices follow super-exponential growth decorated with accelerating oscillations that converge toward a critical time $t_c$, the most likely crash date.
 Think of it like a wine glass vibrating at increasing frequency before it shatters.

 $$\ln p(t) = A + B(t_c - t)^m + C(t_c - t)^m \cos(\omega \ln(t_c - t) + \phi)$$